xsf/xeps/README.md

 -----------------------------------------

 For new PRs, anyone with permission may perform gardening tasks.
-The [Go wiki] sumarizes "gardening" as:
+The [Go wiki] summarizes "gardening" as:

 > the background maintenance tasks done to keep the project healthy & growing &
 > nice looking.